 At the end of its E3 2018 press conference, Bethesda played not one but two tantalizing teaser trailers.
 The first was for Starfield, a science fiction epic that marks Bethesda’s first new franchise in 25 years.
 The teaser was vague, showing space, a planet, and an odd-looking object floating around that could be a satellite, ship, or perhaps even a space station.
 The second teaser trailer was for the game everyone knew was eventually coming: The Elder Scrolls VI.
 The brief trailer merely showed a vast rocky terrain and the title (but no subtitle), managing to be even more ambiguous than Starfield‘s trailer.

 This is the question every fan wants to be answered.
-Unfortunately, you certainly won’t be able to play it any time soon, which is unfortunate given it’s been nine years since the release of The Elder Scrolls V: Skyrim.
+Unfortunately, you certainly won’t be able to play it any time soon, which is unfortunate given it’s been 10 years since the release of The Elder Scrolls V: Skyrim.
 While no one at Bethesda has given a release window, we know that The Elder Scrolls VI isn’t too far along in development.
 At E3 2018, Bethesda Game Studios executive producer Todd Howard said that the game is currently in pre-production.
 That means it’s not playable yet.

 Bethesda’s senior vice president, Pete Hines, reiterated that we won’t be seeing The Elder Scrolls VI until after Starfield, which we already knew.
 Even over two years after its announcement, it seems the company’s plan is the same.
-In response to a fan on Twitter, Hines explained “[The Elder Scrolls VI will launch] after Starfield, which you pretty much know nothing about.
+In response to a fan on Twitter, Hines explained, “[The Elder Scrolls VI will launch] after Starfield, which you pretty much know nothing about.
 So if you’re coming at me for details now and not years from now, I’m failing to properly manage your expectations.”

 The Elder Scrolls VI also has to wait its turn.
-“Starfield is a game we’ve spent years thinking about and working on, something we feel uniquely positioned to pull off, and we’re incredibly excited about,” Howard said on stage at E3 before showing the teaser for The Elder Scrolls VI.
+“Starfield is a game we’ve spent years thinking about and working on, something we feel uniquely positioned to pull off and we’re incredibly excited about,” Howard said on stage at E3 before showing the teaser for The Elder Scrolls VI.

 Starfield is currently commanding the brunt of Bethesda’s development attention, and it doesn’t sound as if The Elder Scrolls VI will even enter production until Starfield launches.
 So, then, the question is: When does Starfield launch?
 It appears years away as well.

-During an interview with GameSpot last year, Zenimax Online Studios game director Matt Firor said, “You can go back and count the years between Bethesda Game Studios releases, and you’ll get the idea that [The Elder Scrolls VI is] not coming anytime soon.”
+During an interview with GameSpot in 2019, Zenimax Online Studios game director Matt Firor said, “You can go back and count the years between Bethesda Game Studios releases, and you’ll get the idea that [The Elder Scrolls VI is] not coming anytime soon.”
 The smallest gap between Bethesda Game Studios major releases has been two years, between The Elder Scrolls IV: Oblivion and Fallout 3.
 It’s usually at least three years, though.